-An outside back who excels defensively, especially in one-on-one situations, but also likes to get forward down the flank … began his professional career exclusively at right back, but transitioned to left back at the end of the 2012 season to great effect … has tremendous pace, both defensively and offensively … before arriving at the Revs, played left back at collegiate powerhouse Indiana … a tenacious ball-winner ... entering the 2013 season, has started every game in which he’s appeared since joining the Revs as a rookie in 2009 … begins the 2013 season among the team’s top 10 in several career categories: appearances (tied for 10th, 112), starts (ninth, 112) and minutes played (ninth, 9,742) … left Indiana following his junior season to sign a Generation adidas contract with Major League Soccer … was a 2010 MLS All-Star, named to the team by head coach Bruce Arena for the match against Manchester United … Twitter account: @KAlston30.
+An outside back who excels defensively, especially in one-on-one situations, but also likes to get forward down the flank … began his professional career exclusively at right back, but transitioned to left back at the end of the 2012 season to great effect … has tremendous pace, both defensively and offensively … before arriving at the Revs, played left back at collegiate powerhouse Indiana … a tenacious ball-winner ... before 2013, had started every game in which he’d appeared since joining the Revs as a rookie in 2009 … ranks in the team’s career top 10 in several career categories: appearances (10th, 121), starts (eighth, 118) and minutes played (ninth, 10,265) … left Indiana following his junior season to sign a Generation adidas contract with Major League Soccer … was a 2010 MLS All-Star, named to the team by head coach Bruce Arena for the match against Manchester United … diagnosed with chronic myelogenous leukemia (CML), a rare but treatable – but not yet curable – form of leukemia in early April 2013 and later honored with the 2013 MLS WORKS Comeback Player of the Year award for his courageous and spirited return to the field in May … Twitter account: @KAlston30.

 2012: Made 31 appearances and 31 starts, both team highs.
 Saw time at both outside back positions, including 23 starts at right back and eight starts at left back.
 Played a team-best 2,623 minutes.
 Recorded one assist.
 His lone assist came at LA (March 31) when he set up Chris Tierney’s first-half goal.
 Came off at halftime of the LA game with hamstring stiffness and missed the match at Dallas (April 5) with the injury, ending his personal-best and then team-leading 37-game consecutive appearances streak that dated back to early in the 2011 season.
 Missed a total of three matches on the year, all with various hamstring ailments: at Dallas (April 5), vs. Seattle (June 30) and vs. Kansas City (Aug.
 4).
 Made his 100th career start – and 100th career appearance – in the game at Philadelphia (July 29).
 Made his first career start at left back against Philadelphia (Sept.
 1) and remained there for the final eight games of the season.

 2011: Made a team-high and career-high 33 appearances, all starts at right back.
 Led the team in minutes played (2,954), setting the club record for minutes played in a season.
 Recorded one assist – a secondary assist off a throw-in at Colorado (July 23) on Benny Feilhaber’s first goal as a Rev. Made his season debut against D.C.
 United (March 26) after sitting out the season opener at LA (March 20) with a left hamstring strain.
-Wore a clear facial mask for two games while he was recovering from a broken nose suffered at Vancouver (April 6) in a collision with Eric Hassli.
 Started in the friendly against Manchester United (July 13).
 Recorded his first assist of the season, a secondary assist, at Colorado (July 23).
 Set a new personal consecutive appearances record at 32 with a start against Columbus (Oct.
 15) and entered 2012 on a team-best 33-game appearance streak.

 2010: A 2010 MLS All-Star.
 Voted the Revs’ 2010 Best Defender by the team’s beat media.
 Started 22 games at right back, recording one assist.
 Missed a total of eight league games with hamstring issues, including the final four games of the regular season.
 Recorded his first assist of 2010 - and his second career assist - on a throw-in resulting in Chris Tierney’s game-tying goal on Sept.
 4 against Seattle.
 Left the game against Columbus (Sept.
 25) in the 34th minute after straining his left hamstring and missed the last four games with the injury.
 Started four SuperLiga matches at right back.
 Was a late scratch against Morelia (July 20) with right hamstring tightness.
 Returned to the lineup against Puebla (Aug.
 4), but left in the second half with a mild left hamstring strain.
 Started and scored his first professional goal against Monarcas Morelia (Sept.
 1) in the final.